SouthEndMusic/SplineGrids.jl/docs/src/theory_local_refinement.md

 Plots.zlims!(p, 0, 1)
 ```

+See [Local refinement informed by local error](@ref) for an example of how a local fitting error can be used to inform where to refine.

 ## References

 [1] Giannelli, C., Jüttler, B., Kleiss, S. K., Mantzaflaris, A., Simeon, B., & Špeh, J. (2016). _THB-splines: An effective mathematical technology for adaptive refinement in geometric design and isogeometric analysis._ Computer Methods in Applied Mechanics and Engineering, 299, 337-365.